 825 N. McDonald St. # 130

 Our clinic hours are:

-Please note that patients are seen at the STD/HIV clinic by appointment only.
+Eligible uninsured and/or underinsured patients are seen by appointment only for the STD/HIV clinic.
 Patients must present a current Photo ID showing a Collin County address.
-Patients should plan to arrive at least 30 minutes before appointment for new patient paperwork and 15 minutes for returning patients in order to complete registration/consent forms and check in.
+Patients should plan to arrive at least 15 minutes before their appointment in order to complete registration/consent forms and check in.
 Patients who arrive late to their appointment may be asked to reschedule.